UN: By month’s end, India population to be world’s largest

 The news comes at a moment when India is promoting itself as a rising international player as the host of this year’s G20 Summit.
 It’s also becoming a more attractive destination for multinational companies seeking to reduce their reliance on China.

-By the end of April, India’s population is expected to reach 1.425 billion, which means it will match and then surpass mainland China’s, the U.N.’s Department of Economic and Social Affairs said in a press release.
+By the end of April, India’s population is expected to reach 1.425 billion, which means it will match and then surpass mainland China’s, the U.N.’s Department of Economic and Social Affairs said in a news release.
 The forecast is based on their latest estimates of global population.

 It’s not clear exactly when India’s population will pass China’s.
 It may have already have done so.
 Demographers say the limits of population data make it impossible to calculate a date.

-Another U.N. report last week projected that India would have 2.9 million people more than China by mid-year.
+Another U.N. report last week projected that India would have 2.9 million people more than China by mid-year, but that was based on snapshots of the populations at the beginning of the year and the middle of the year.
+Monday’s announcement is based on an analysis that tried to estimate when the population crossover will take place.

 The Indian government, which hasn’t done a census since 2011, has not officially commented on the estimates.
+The timing of when India surpasses China in population will likely be revised once India conducts its next census, John Wilmoth, director of the United Nations’ population division, said at a news conference at U.N. headquarters in New York.

 India and China are neighbors and have a complicated relationship, including robust trade ties and a long-running border dispute.
 The United States and its allies increasingly see India, the world’s largest democracy, as a counterweight to China.